Eating Parsley in Pregnancy – Is it Harmful?

 4. What Happens When You Eat Parsley Every Day?

 Parsley is an excellent source of vitamin K, which helps your blood clot and results in a healthy bone structure.
-Consuming parsley every day and within the given range will actually help you get enough Vitamin K in your blood.
+Consuming parsley every day and within the given range will help you get enough Vitamin K in your blood.
 Moreover, this leaf is rich in vitamin C too along with other antioxidants.
-So, that reduces any health risks like heart diseases, cancer, stroke, and even diabetes.
+So, that reduces any health risks like heart disease, cancer, stroke, and even diabetes.